Things to Do in Sonoma County in Spring

 Experience the Super Bloom at Ferrari-Carano

 Ferrari-Carano’s five spectacular acres of gardens in Dry Creek Valley are always a sight to be seen, but in spring, the colors and scents are at their best.
 Featuring 10,000 tulips and daffodils and more than 2,000 species of trees and shrubs, the gardens go all the way back to 1987 and were inspired by both Italian and French styles.
-While you’re there, you should do a wine tasting from their extremely diverse lineup.
+Four tasting experiences are offered, including a new Sunday Wine & Brunch.

 Get to Know Sonoma Valley